msveshnikov/cars-market-autocode/README.md

 # TODO

 -   add car images (from unsplash or google search)
--   when press on card, open car details page
+-   add nice landing page with designs and sleek and some car images hero